 Prior to joining Sidley, Natalie served as a judicial extern at the Cook County Circuit Court in the Law and Chancery Divisions.
 She graduated magna cum laude from Northwestern University with a B.S. in Journalism.

 Natalie was recognized as an “On the Rise – Top 40 Young Lawyer” by the American Bar Association Young Lawyers Division in 2018.
-Natalie has also been recognized as a leading lawyer in the 2021, 2022, and 2023 editions of Best Lawyers: Ones to Watch in the area of Labor and Employment Law – Management.
+Natalie has also been recognized as a leading lawyer in the 2021–2024 editions of Best Lawyers: Ones to Watch in the area of Labor and Employment Law – Management.

 Natalie is committed to improving diversity, equity, and inclusion in the legal profession.
 At Sidley, Natalie serves as the Chicago Associate Co-Leader of the Diversity, Equity & Inclusion Committee and Co-Chair of Sidley’s Chicago Associate Diversity Council, through which she leads efforts to advance the firm’s diversity and inclusion goals.
 Natalie has been involved in various firm-sponsored diversity initiatives, including the 1L Diversity Mentorship Program, Sidley Scholars Program and other pipeline programs.
 Natalie is also actively involved in the firm’s recruiting efforts both on and off campus and has served on the firm’s Summer Associate Program Committee.
 In addition, Natalie is a member of the Chicago Associate Relations Committee and formerly led a mentoring group as part of SidleyWomen's efforts to foster personal and professional growth for female lawyers.